opea-project/GenAIComps/comps/dataprep/redis/README.md

 # Dataprep Microservice with Redis

 For dataprep microservice, we provide two frameworks: `Langchain` and `LlamaIndex`.
+We also provide `Langchain_ray` which uses ray to parallel the data prep for multi-file performance improvement(observed 5x - 15x speedup by processing 1000 files/links.).

 We organized these two folders in the same way, so you can use either framework for dataprep microservice with the following constructions.